-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Liverpool and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Liverpool and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Liverpool Marshall Scholarship candidates would be expected to study at the University of Liverpool.

 The following information has been provided by the University of Liverpool:

-Liverpool is a member of the Russell Group of Britain's leading research universities and has an annual income of more than £270 million.
-Liverpool is the lead institution for several UK national centres, including the Cockcroft Institute for Accelerator Science, the National Centre for Zoonosis Research and the UK Department of Health Biomedical Research Centre for Microbial Disease.
-The high standard of education and research at the University of Liverpool is confirmed by independent UK Government inspection and assessment.
-53% of the University’s research activity, including environment and research outputs, was ranked in the highest categories of 4* (world-leading) and 3* (internationally excellent) in the 2008 national Research Assessment Exercise (RAE).
-Liverpool was ranked in the top 10.
-The newly refurbished University Students' Guild, which possesses one of the largest student facilities in Europe, offers a variety of services from entertainment to advice, representation to skills training.
+Liverpool is a member of the Russell Group of Britain's leading research universities and has an annual turnover of more than £400 million, including £110 million in research income.
+The excellence of education and research at the University of Liverpool is confirmed by independent UK Government assessment.
+53% of the University’s research activity, including environment and research outputs, was ranked 20th in the highest categories of 4* (world-leading) and 3* (internationally excellent) in the 2014 national Research Excellence Framework (REF) with 7 disciplines in the top 10.
+The newly refurbished University Students' Guild, possesses one of the largest student facilities in Europe, offers a variety of services from entertainment to advice, representation to skills training.

 Liverpool is a vibrant, cosmopolitan and friendly city, and the campus with all its facilities is right in the city centre.
-Liverpool was awarded the accolade of European Capital of Culture for 2008, reflecting its excellence and activity in the arts, architecture, music, performance and science.
+We have brand new on campus student accommodation right in the heart of the city.
+Liverpool was European Capital of Culture for 2008, indicative of its excellence in the arts, architecture, music, performance and science.
 Liverpool's historic waterfront is a World Heritage site, reflecting in great part the history of the city as the major port of embarkation for Europeans emigrating to the United States.
-Despite being a major European city, Liverpool is within a short travel distance of the mountains of North Wales and the English Lake District.
+Despite being a major European city, Liverpool is within a short distance of the mountains of North Wales and the Lake District.